lislis/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * What's your favorite place in Berlin?
 * What's the most non-coding thing you do?

-# What's a ClojureBridge?

-Raise your hand if you've been to a workshop before!

-### RailsBridge Fun Facts

-* Founded in 2009
-* Its goal: make the community more diverse and more welcoming to newcomers.
-* Since 2012 backed by Bridge Foundry,
-* Also does MobileBridge, ng-bridge, Teaching Kids, and ...
-ClojureBridge!

-### ClojureBridge

-* First workshop April 2014
-* Since then 14 workshops in the US, Australia, Scotland, Finland, Sweden, and now Germany

 # How does a workshop work?

-On Friday, we get all the necessary technologies onto the students' computers (the Installfest).
+On Thursday, we get all the necessary technologies onto the students' computers (the Installfest).

 The next day we start with a general introduction, then break into small groups and work through the curriculum, with some talks and breaks in between.

+The organizers will announce the agenda and keep an eye on time.

-We follow the official curriculum, which starts with a step by step tutorial of Clojure, followed by an easy and a more advanced Quill app.
+We follow the official curriculum, which starts with a step by step tutorial of Ruby basics, followed by a Rails app.
 If you have a more advanced group you can move through the first part more quickly.
 You get as far as you get, don't rush to "finish" things.

-# Installfest!

-We recommend Cursive as editor.
-Of course if people have their own preference then that's fine.

 #### Keep in mind: